 In addition to sewing and cooking, I love decorating.
 We moved back to Central Florida in the fall of 2012, and I’m enjoying making our new home ours with plenty of handmade décor along with some vintage and flea market finds.

 My husband and I are “sent missionaries” from our home church, but we live around the corner from our church and attend services here every week.
-For the first six years after Ray’s retirement from the Air Force, we served on staff with Gospel for Asia at their home office in Dallas.
-In the spring of 2012, Ray accepted a position in the Information Systems Department at the U. S. Mobilization Base of Pioneers in Orlando, and that is what brought us back home to Florida.
+Ray currently works full-time in the Information Systems Department at the U. S. Mobilization Base of Pioneers in Orlando, and that is what brought us back home to Florida a few years ago.
 (We send out a quarterly ministry newsletter to our prayer and financial supporters.
 If you’re interested in hearing more about our ministry and would like to be added to that email list, just click on “Email Me” here on my blog and put Ministry Newsletter in the subject box.)